albertllousas/hexagonal-workshop/workshop_steps/hexagonal/4_breaking_change.md

 enum class Membership { BASIC, PREMIUM }
 ```
-2. Replace the dependency of `UserHttpClient` in the `AccountService` with the new interface `UserFetcher`.
-Replace aswell the `UserDto` in the service by the User domain class that we just created.
+2. Open `AccountService` and replace the dependency of `UserHttpClient` by the new interface `UserFetcher`.
+Replace the `UserDto` references by the `User` domain class.
 3. Fix compilation issues and remove unused packages from infra.
-4. Implement the `UserFetcher` interface in the `UserHttpClient` class.
+4. Open `UserHttpClient` and force it to implement the `UserFetcher` interface.
+5. Fix the code
-5. Optional: Now that we are free of infrastructure dtos in the Service, we can safely move the logic (buildAccount) to the domain class `Account`.
+6Optional: Now that we are free of infrastructure dtos in the Service, we can safely move the logic (buildAccount) to the domain class `Account`.
 Why? we don't want anemic domains, we want rich ones if we want to follow OOP.
 ```kotlin
 data class Account(...) {